Gas Lawn Mower Maintenance: 9 Essential Tips

 Inspect and Sharpen the Blade

-A sharp mower blade is absolutely essential for achieving a clean, healthy cut and maintaining a vibrant lawn.
-Dull blades rip and tear grass, leaving ragged edges that are susceptible to disease and browning.
+A sharp mower blade is essential for achieving a clean, healthy cut and maintaining a vibrant lawn.
+Dull blades rip and tear grass, leaving ragged edges susceptible to disease and browning.
 It’s recommended to inspect and sharpen the lawn mower blade at least once per season, or more frequently if you notice uneven cutting or damaged grass tips.
 Always wear heavy-duty gloves when handling the blade for safety.
 Carefully remove the blade by unscrewing the bolts that hold it in place with a socket wrench.
 Using a vise to secure the blade, sharpen the edge with a file or a specialized sharpening tool, following the original bevel angle and removing as little metal as possible.
 Inspect the blade for any cracks, nicks, or damage; a severely damaged blade should be replaced.
 Reattach the sharpened or new blade securely, ensuring it’s balanced.

 Clean and Inspect Belts (for Self-Propelled Mowers)